Tal58/Solutions-of-JavaScript-Algorithms-and-Data-Structures-in-freeCodeCamp/readme.md

 ## freeCodeCamp_javaScript Solutions 🌄

-🌲This repo shows some solutions of JS related to activities.
+🌲 In this repository you can find solutions of JavaScript Algorithms and Data Structures in freeCodeCamp.

 🔗 Also this workshop shows the evolution of my capabilities.